Hanukkah bush: Anecdotes

 "Of course.
 As we were carrying it home.
 I was merciless."

 Susan Sussman's 1983 children's book, There's No Such Thing as a Chanukah Bush, Sandy Goldstein, explores the difficulties felt, not only by Jewish families in a predominantly Christian society, but the sometimes sharper tensions between Jewish families that do and do not have holiday trees.
 In the story, a wise grandfather resolves the situation by taking Robin, the have-not child, to a Christmas party given by his union chapter— a party he helped to organize.
 Thus, the book draws a distinction between sharing the Christmas holiday (which it approves) and observing it (which it questions).
 Robin's concluding thought is that maybe her friend "needed a Chanukah bush" because she lacked "friends who shared with you."
 A television adaptation of the book won an Emmy award in 1998.

 The last verse of the novelty Christmas song "I'm A Christmas Tree" by Wild Man Fischer focuses on the Chanukah bush when Fischer sings "I'm a Chanukah Bush" to the surprise of his duet partner Barry "Dr. Demento" Hansen, who corrects himself immediately (Hansen had started singing "I'm a Christmas Tree"), and then the verse concludes: "I've got...I mean, I'm a lot like...A JEWISH CHRISTMAS TREE!!
 WOW!
 But I'm not."

 A December 1974 New York Times ad by Saks Fifth Avenue offers an array of holiday merchandise including a "happy bagel" ornament, "painted and preserved with shellac, ready to hang on a Christmas tree, Chanukah bush, or around your neck, 3.50."

 In a 1981 contretemps over a Nativity scene in the South Dakota capitol, a side issue involved a Christmas tree which had been decorated with seventeen Stars of David.
 The stars had been made by students at the Pierre Indian school.
-Governor William J. Janklow said that the tree was not the "Hanukkah bush" he had jocularly talked of contributing.
+Governor William J. LePetomane said that the tree was not the "Hanukkah bush" he had jocularly talked of contributing.
 The stars were redistributed among other Christmas trees in the display, to avoid giving offense to some Jews by implying that the state endorsed Hanukkah bushes.

 Obviously a Hanukkah bush would not bear decorations having explicit Christian associations (such as an ornament with a picture of the Magi).
 However, this is not a conspicuous omission because most U.S. traditional Christmas tree ornaments, such as colored balls and tinsel, have no such associations as even some online artificial Christmas tree retailers sell artificial Hanukkah bushes and star of David tree toppers.